Introduction

 External score file QC

 This step harmonises externally derived score files with the reference genetic data.
 It is performed using the external_score_processor.R script.
 The script requires the PGS Catalogue header format.
 First the script checks whether the PGS file contains comments in the header, and if it does, records the reported genome build.
-It then reads in the score files, updating retaining the PGS catalogue harmonised columns if they are present.
+It then reads in the score files, retaining the PGS catalogue harmonised columns if they are present.
 The variants within the score file are then aligned to a reference dataset - This is the same process used to harmonise GWAS summary statistics, except the script will use the reported genome build if present.

 Target data application